Sucking from the Firehose

 John and I found ourselves waking at 2 am to stick post-it reminders on our computer screens.
 You know, important stuff like:

-Check to see if my hair color will stain the walls of the shower.
+- Check to see if my hair color will stain the shower.

-Decide on what food to make for our bon-voyage party.
+- Decide what food to make for our bon-voyage party.